shishifubing/app-cli-autoscroll/README.md

 Supports only mouse buttons.

-The installation requires 'pynput' to work, to display an icon you need to install 'pyside6'.
+The package requires 'pynput' to work, to display an icon you need to install 'pyside6' ('qt6' package).

 'pip install autoscroll pyside6'